MichaelTaylor3D/ChiaSproutCli/README.md

    Your store will now be viewable at `https://localhost:41410/<store_id>`.

 ## Mirroring Your Datastore
-To create a local mirror allowing others to subscribe to your store, follow these steps:
+To create a local mirror allowing others to subscribe to your store (aka make your store public), follow these steps:

 1. Activate the DataLayer File Propagation Server in the Chia UI Settings.
 This server comes with Chia.